-How much more effectively might you lead if you had a direct like to the President of the United States.
+How much more effectively might you lead if you had a direct line to the President of the United States?
 Imagine a red phone on your desk that you could pick up and talk at a moment’s notice to the leader of the free world.
 More importantly, the President would listen and act on your behalf when necessary.
 A faith-centered leader has that kind of access to Someone Whose power and purview dwarf that of a mere president.
 Through prayer, we have one-to-one access to the Creator of the Universe.

 A faith-centered leader’s most important spiritual tool for life and leadership is prayer.
 We often overlook the tremendous promises God makes with prayer.
 Consider though what God says about praying.
 First, God says that He hears our prayers.
 1 Peter 3:12 says, “For the eyes of the Lord are on the righteous, and his ears are open to their prayer…” Secondly, God says that He answers and acts based on our prayers.
 John 15:7 promises, “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.”